toebeann/npc-vortex-api/README.md

     const path = join("myExtensionName", "getSquareRoot");

     // it is recommended to validate the input arguments being
-    // sent to your procedure with middleware - in this case
+    // sent to your procedure - in this case we are using Zod to
-    // we are using Zod to validate the input argument is a number const middleware = z.number().parse;
+    // validate the input argument is a number const validator = z.number().parse;

     // now register the npc procedure
-    const endpoint = await registerNpcApi?.(path, callback, middleware);
+    const endpoint = await registerNpcApi?.(path, callback, validator);
     // endpoint = "vortex\\myExtensionName\\getSquareRoot"

     // the npc procedure will now be callable via npc